fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In the same year, another tax, Zakat-ul-Mal, was imposed upon the Muslims.
 This tax is assessed at the rate of 2.5 per cent of a Muslim's wealth.
 In the times of the Prophet, this tax was paid into the Bayt-ul-Mal or public treasury, and was spent on the welfare of the poor and the sick members of the community.
 But if there is no Bayt-ul-Mal, the Muslims must pay it to the deserving poor, the widows, the orphans and those members of the community who have no means of supporting themselves.

+Zakat is one of 5 pillars of Islam.

+> Ibn Umar reported: The Prophet, peace and blessings be upon him, said, “Never do people withhold alms from their wealth but that a portion from the sky will be held back; were it not for the animals, it would never rain.”
+>
+> Source: al-Mu’jam al-Kabīr 13454
+>
+> Grade: Sahih (authentic) according to Al-Albani

 </details><details><summary>

 ## 624: ⚔️ Battle of Badr